GarethSRGKZY/Battleship/README.md

 Battleships is a strategy game involving 2 players to guess which coordinate on the grid has the battleship.
 The player that hits all battleships wins the game.

+Note: This project was the coursework task for ECM1400 Comp Sci BSC University of Exeter.

 -----------------------